ZINGIBER (ELETTARIA) CARDAMOMUM - CARDAMOM GINGER

 Sun exposure: This plant prefers semi-shade.
 It grows well in places that get filtered sunlight or partial sun during the day.

-Cold Hardiness: Protect from freezing.
+Cold Hardiness: Tolerates light freezing to about 30°F for short periods (mature plants).
+Young plants must be protected.
 Plant hardiness indicates the coldest temperature a mature plant can endure briefly while staying healthy.
 This rating is a guideline and can vary among varieties of the same species.
 Young plants often need more cold protection.
 Additionally, a plant's survival can be enhanced by the microclimate of its location, which may provide shelter from wind or extra warmth, allowing it to thrive beyond its typical hardiness range.

 Plant type: This is a fruit tree.
 With proper care, it will grow edible fruits.
 It is also used as a spice or herb.